 This step is optional because a health check will be run automatically as part of the

 apicup subsys installcommand.
 Note that you might still want to run the health check when preparing for the upgrade, to ensure the health of the backup image you must create prior to running

 - When upgrading API Connect, complete a

 manual backup of the management database and Portal subsystem just prior to starting the upgrade.

 Note that this backup is in addition to any scheduled backups that you have configured.
 The manual

 backup ensures that any data changes that occurred after the most recent scheduled backup are

-For details on creating a backup, see Backing up and restoring the management subsystem and Backing up and restoring the Developer Portal.
-If upgrading from a long term support release, such as v10.0.1.2-ifix2, see Backing up and restoring (v10.0.1.1 or later).
+For details on creating a backup, see Backing up the Management subsystem in a VMware environment and Backing up and restoring the Developer Portal in a VMware environment.

 - Ensure that port 9178 is open between the Analytics, Management, and Portal subsystems and the